2025-09-07 08:24 PM

 └────────────────────────────────────────┘

-Hey, pssst, yes, you, this just reminds me of an old article I made regarding BrainFuck (the reading process is the same as a single dimension array cursor), it's in 3 parts, you can check here.
+Hey, pssst, yes, you, this reminds me of an old article I wrote about BrainFuck (the reading process is the same as a single dimension array cursor), it's in 3 parts, you can check here.

-This approach, while logically sound, is a performance disaster on a modern superscalar CPU.
+This approach is a performance disaster on modern CPUs.
 It's a textbook example of how not to write high-performance code.

-The Agony of Cache Misses (Wikipedia): The CPU has tiny, lightning-fast memory caches (L1, L2, L3) right on the chip.
-Accessing data from the L1 cache might take a few cycles.
-Accessing it from main system RAM, however, can be 100 times slower.
+The Agony of Cache Misses (Wikipedia): The CPU has tiny, lightning-fast memory caches (L1, L2, L3) on-chip.
+Accessing L1 cache takes a few cycles.
+Accessing main RAM?
+100 times slower.

-The Crime of Single-Byte Processing: The most fundamental sin was its scalar nature.
-In an era of 512-bit registers, processing data one byte at a time is the computational equivalent of buying a 10-lane superhighway and only ever using the bicycle path.
-We were leaving over 98% of the CPU's potential processing power on the table.
+The Crime of Single-Byte Processing: The biggest sin was its scalar nature.
+In an era of 512-bit registers, processing one byte at a time is like buying a 10-lane superhighway and only using the bike lane.
+We were leaving 98% of the CPU's processing power unused.

-The challenge forced me to abandon the comfortable world of scalar code and dive head-first into the esoteric realm of vectorized processing using AVX-512 intrinsics.
-But let me show you exactly how SIMD transforms the parsing process.
+The challenge forced me to abandon comfortable scalar code and dive into the world of vectorized processing using AVX-512 intrinsics.
+Let me show you exactly how SIMD transforms parsing.

-SIMD (Single Instruction, Multiple Data) is like having 64 workers all performing the exact same task simultaneously, rather than one worker doing 64 tasks sequentially.
-As brilliantly explained by Aarol in their Zig SIMD substring search article, the key insight is that modern CPUs can perform the same operation on multiple data elements in parallel using vector registers.
+SIMD is like having 64 workers all doing the exact same task simultaneously, rather than one worker doing 64 tasks sequentially.
+As explained by Aarol in their Zig SIMD substring search article, the key insight is that CPUs can perform the same operation on multiple data elements in parallel using vector registers.

 Scalar vs SIMD Execution Model: